mdjahidhasan009/JavaScript-Note/event_loop_&_call_stack_event_queue_heap.md

 # Event Loop
-The event loop is a process that continuously monitors both the call stack and the event queue and checks whether or not the call stack is empty.
+The event loop is a process that continuously monitors both the **call stack** and the **event queue** and checks whether the call stack is empty or not.
 If the call stack is empty and there are pending events in the event queue, the event loop dequeues the event from the event queue and pushes it to the call stack.
 The call stack executes the event, and any additional events generated during the execution are added to the end of the event queue.

 Note: The event loop allows Node.js to perform non-blocking I/O operations, even though JavaScript is single-threaded, by offloading operations to the system kernel whenever possible.
-Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
+Since most modern kernels are multithreaded, they can handle multiple operations executing in the background.

 ## Tasks
-A task is any javascript code/program which is scheduled to be run by the standard mechanisms such as initially starting to run a program, run an event callback, or an interval or timeout being fired.
+A task is any javascript code/program which is scheduled to be run by the standard mechanisms such as initially starting to run a program, run an `event callback`, or an `interval` or `timeout` being fired.
 All these tasks are scheduled on a task queue.
 Below are the list of use cases to add tasks to the task queue,

-* When a new javascript program is executed directly from console or running by the <script> element, the task will be added to the task queue.
+* When a new javascript program is executed directly from console or running by the `<script>` element, the task will be added to the task queue.
 * When an event fires, the event callback added to task queue
-* When a setTimeout or setInterval is reached, the corresponding callback added to task queue
+* When a `setTimeout` or `setInterval` is reached, the corresponding callback added to task queue

 ## Microtasks
 Microtask is used for the javascript code which needs to be executed immediately after the currently executing task/microtask is completed.
 They are kind of blocking in nature. i.e, The main thread will be blocked until the microtask queue is empty.
-The main sources of microtasks are Promise.resolve, Promise.reject, MutationObservers, IntersectionObservers etc
+The main sources of microtasks are `Promise.resolve`, `Promise.reject`, `MutationObservers`, `IntersectionObservers` etc

 Note: All of these microtasks are processed in the same turn of the event loop.